Apteco/py-apteco/docs/source/tutorials/tutorial_02.rst

 The FastStats system variables are similarly stored in a dictionary at the ``variables`` attribute on the ``Session``.
-The keys of the dictionary are variable descriptions and the values are ``Variable`` objects which represent the variable.
+The keys of the dictionary are variable names and the values are ``Variable`` objects which represent the variable.

-You can retrieve a variable from the dictionary using its description:
+You can retrieve a variable from the dictionary using its name:

 .. code-block:: python

-    >>> cost = my_session.variables["Cost"]
+    >>> cost = my_session.variables["boCost"]

 The ``Variable`` object has attributes providing information about the variable:

 .. code-block:: python

-    >>> cost.name
+    >>> cost.description
-    'boCost'
+    'Cost'
     >>> cost.type
     'Numeric'